We will be adding more testimonies here of the change that it makes having Jesus in our lives.

 I was not brought up in a strict Christian family environment as my parents didn’t go to church, but my grandparents did, so the idea of there being a God wasn’t completely new to me.
 My parents split up when I was thirteen which left me feeling alone and as if I had no one to trust anymore.
 These were difficult, stressful times for me and my head went into some pretty dark places, so I ploughed all my energy into my schoolwork as a coping mechanism.

+There I attended Footsteps, the Sunday school group for my age, and noticed a certain energy they all had when discussing the life of Jesus.
 This certainly sparked my search for truth, and what it was that these ‘church people’ had that I didn’t.

 When Grandma passed away I felt this compelling urge to write her a poem, which I read out at her funeral.
 Public speaking has never been my strong point so I thought ‘what have I done?’, but I felt that something was there helping me to stay calm, and now I know that it was God.